blockprotocol/blockprotocol/libs/wordpress-plugin/README.md

 ### Folder structure

-`wordpress` contains a Docker compose file for a local WordPress (run on `yarn dev:wordpress`) The `plugin` folder follows the same structure as in its [Subversion release repository]((https://plugins.trac.wordpress.org/browser/blockprotocol), i.e.:
+`wordpress` contains a Docker compose file for a local WordPress (run on `yarn dev:wordpress`) The `plugin` folder follows the same structure as in its [Subversion release repository](https://plugins.trac.wordpress.org/browser/blockprotocol), i.e.:

 - an `assets` folder which contains images for use on its [plugin directory page](https://wordpress.org/plugins/blockprotocol/)
-- a `trunk` folder which represents the latest plugi ncode
+- a `trunk` folder which represents the latest plugin code

 In Subversion, there is an additional `tags` folder which contains the code for each release.